-Dec eember 31, 2022 December 31, 2021 Paid in capital in excess of par value \$ 330,033 330,033 Difference arising from subsidiary's share price and its carrying value 1,256 1,256 \$ 331,289 331,289
+Dec ember 31, 2023 December 31, 2022 Surplus arising from bond conversion option \$ 330,033 330,033 Capital surplus - premium from combination 1,256 1,256 \$ 331,289 331,289

 According to the R.O.C.
 Company Act, capital surplus can only be used to offset a deficit, and only the realized capital surplus can be used to increase the common stock or be distributed as cash dividends.
 The aforementioned realized capital surplus includes capital surplus resulting from premium on issuance of capital stock and earnings from donated assets received.
 According to the Regulations Governing the Offering and Issuance of Securities by Securities Issuers, capital increases by transferring capital surplus in excess of par value should not exceed 10% of the total common stock outstanding.